novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 | Scala wrappers for C/C++ libraries (libtorch, etc.) |   |x   | Today is mainly limited to Pytorch or Tensorflow |

-\* when native training with Flink runtime is not supported (empty table cell above), it means we can train a model outside of Flink, e.g. in any other programming language.
+Empty table cell above means we train a model outside of Flink, e.g. in any other programming language.

 # Generic ML Workflow with Flink

+Below workflows use Flink at the Inference phase only (right side).
+In the most common situation, development teams establish their training pipelines outside of Flink using external libraries.
 {{ resize_image(path="flink-ml/images/ml-workflow-with-flink.png", width=1200, height=800, op="fit_width") }}

 <p align="center">Figure 1.
 Training and Inference workflows based on Flink application</p>